 Our work is focused on the reflective domain (wavelengths from 0.4 to 2.5 μ m).
-Most available unmixing methods in this domain rely on linear mixing models for reflectances (see, e.g., [2]-[9] and the references therein), where the mixing coefficients are the abundances.
+Most available unmixing methods in this domain rely on linear mixing models for reflectances (see e.g. [2]-[9] and references therein), where the mixing coefficients are the abundances.
 Such an assumption is valid when the scene is flat with a homogeneous incident irradiance.

 In this paper, we aim at deriving a mixing model of reflectances adapted to urban images.
-This involves a more complicated model because towns are characterized by a high spatial variability at a meter scale which implies different illumination levels (sunny and shadowed areas).
-Moreover, the 3-D structure of such environments induces multiple scatterings of light between surfaces (see Fig. 1).
-As a consequence, the reflectance of one pixel can contain the contribution of a material reflectance from its neighborhood, even if the surface represented by the pixel does not contain this material.
-Then, the linear model is no longer valid since this model assumes that only the content of the pixel contributes to its reflectance.
+This involves a more complicated model, because towns are characterized by a high spatial variability at a meter scale which implies different illumination levels (sunny and shadowed areas).
+Besides, the 3D structure of such environments induces multiple scattering of light between surfaces (see Figure 1).
+As a consequence, the reflectance of one pixel can contain the contribution of a material reflectance from its neighbourhood, even if the surface represented by the pixel does not contain this material.
+Then, the linear model is no longer valid, since this model assumes that only the content of the pixel contributes to its reflectance.